Your Phone's/Device's 911 Capabilities

 TDD Machines & Real Time Text

 Winnebago County’s system can receive 911 calls from TDD Machines which are used by the hearing or speech impaired.
-Similar to an instant message chat box, our 911 system displays the text the caller is typing, as well as the text the dispatcher is typing back.
+Similar to an instant message chat box, the 911 system displays the text the caller is typing, as well as the text the dispatcher is typing back.
 TDD machines use a landline phone and will display the callers name, address and phone number the same way a voice landline call would display.
-Real Time Text is an option in the settings of most smartphones and allows callers the same ability to type their message to 911 as a TDD machine, this method, being the cellular version will not display the callers name and address and the location may or may not be accurate.
+Real Time Text is an option in the settings of most smartphones and allows callers the same ability to type their message to 911 as a TDD machine, this method, being the cellular version will not display the callers name and address, and the location may or may not be accurate.